 After returning to Japan, NARIYAMA SHOTEN fully discussed the EPP recycling solution, and decided to purchase two sets of M-C50 foam recycling machines from INTCO Recycling GREENMAX according to their labor and actual amount of foams needing to be recycled.

 Till now, the two sets of EPP compactors have been working well in their factories.
-By volume reduction, it not only helps foam recycling, but also increases the source of revenue for NARIYAMA SHOTEN, which has received unanimous praise.
+By volume reduction, not only helps foam recycling but also increases the source of revenue for NARIYAMA SHOTEN, which has received unanimous praise.